 Cases Involving Medical Infections

-Under normal circumstances, if you fall ill as the result of a healthcare professional’s neglectful actions, you may be able to recover damages incurred as a result of that illness.
+Under normal circumstances, if you fall ill as a result of a healthcare professional’s neglectful actions, you may be able to recover damages incurred as a result of that illness.
 Those damages may include:

 - Medical expenses